SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 * Registration of multiple container
 * Prototypical (default) and singleton scope

-This framework does not deploy a DependencyResolver (trying to automatically resolve dependencies) instead injections will have to be declarative within a dependency requestor.
+This framework does not deploy a DependencyResolver (trying to automatically resolve dependencies) instead injections will have to be declarative within a dependency requestor or a [context object](context.md).

 ### In a nutshell
-A dependency object (such as service or immutable object etc.) contains specification about how an object ought to be build.

-A dependency container (or object assembler) bundles specification and definitions of objects that can be used independently for instantiation from an invoking class.
+A dependency object (service or value object) contains the specification about how an object ought to be build while the dependency container (or object assembler) bundles those specification into a coherent object that can be used independently for instantiation from a dependency builder.

-A dependency builder uses available object specifications (provided by a dependency container) to instantiate an requested object.
+A dependency builder uses available object specifications (provided by a dependency container) to resolve dependencies and initiates an object creation.

 For a more exhaustive description about dependency injection, see [Forms of Dependency Injection][mf] and [What is Dependency Injection?][fp].